flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

     1. The reset vector is at address `0x00000100`, which at this point is masked by the Boot ROM, so it starts execution there.
     2. MMU, L1/L2 caches and registers are cleared.
 Then, Espresso switches to 'Translated mode' (activates [virtual memory](gamecube#organising-memory-and-sorting-out-aram)).
     3. By fiddling with locked L1 cache and empty memory writes, the BootROM is copied to L1 (to run faster) without reaching external RAM.
-    4. The reset vector becomes an infinite loop (to prevent intruders attempting to [reset the CPU](xbox-360#tab-23-1-the-glitcher)).
+    4. The reset vector becomes an infinite loop (to prevent intruders from attempting to [reset the CPU](xbox-360#tab-23-1-the-glitcher)).
     4. AES keys from OTP are copied into L1.
 Then, OTP is disabled.
     5. `Cafe OS Kernel`'s header is copied to L1 and its signature is verified using the stored keys.
     6. `Cafe OS Kernel`'s data is hashed and decrypted by using the DMA engine to send blocks to L1 back and forth.